Audrey-Okumu/-wireframing/README.md

 In short, **low-fidelity wireframes** are best for quickly exploring ideas, while **high-fidelity wireframes** are used to refine and communicate the final design before development.

+## Wireframing Tools

+There are many tools available to create wireframes, ranging from simple sketching apps to professional design software.
+These tools help designers quickly build and refine layouts without focusing too much on visual design details.

+### Popular Wireframing Tools
+- **Figma**
+- Adobe XD
+- Sketch
+- Balsamiq
+- InVision

+### Figma (Recommended)
+Figma is one of the most popular and recommended tools for wireframing and UI/UX design.
+It is a **web-based application** that allows for real-time collaboration, making it perfect for teams.

+**Key Features of Figma for Wireframing:**
+- Cloud-based: Work directly in the browser without installing heavy software.
+- Real-time collaboration: Multiple users can design, comment, and edit at the same time.
+- Components and templates: Speeds up the creation of wireframes by reusing elements.
+- Cross-platform: Works on Windows, macOS, Linux, and even mobile devices.

+**Why it’s useful:**
+Figma streamlines the wireframing process by making it easy to share ideas, get feedback, and move smoothly from low-fidelity to high-fidelity designs.
+Its collaboration features also make it a go-to choice for students, teams, and professionals.